acts-project/acts/docs/tracking.md

 Track reconstruction is the process to recover the properties of a charged particle from a set of measurements caused by interaction with some form of sensitive detector.
-The goal is to find which measurements are likely to have been caused by which particle, group them accordingly, and estimate the associated trajectory.
+The goal is to find which measurements are likely to have been caused by which particle, to group them accordingly, and to estimate the associated trajectory.
 Such charged particle trajectories form the basic input to the majority of higher-level reconstruction procedures in many cases.